tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/framework.md

 #### `tf.Operation.inputs` {#Operation.inputs}

-The list of `Output` objects representing the data inputs of this op.
+The list of `Tensor` objects representing the data inputs of this op.

 - - -